Pre-Medicine: Applying for Medical School

-You may review the Physician Educational Pathway for the timeline for applying to medical school.
+You may review the General Application Timeline for the timeline for applying to medical school.

 Are you ready to apply to medical school?
-Please complete this self assessment to help you determine your readiness for applying to medical school.
+Please complete this initial, quick self-assessment to help you determine your readiness for applying to medical school.
 Review your self-assessment with your academic advisor.
 Think about how you have developed the Core Competencies that medical schools look for in applicants.

 Step 3: Opening your Pre-Medical File